-Adam founded do Different., an independent public affairs, communications, digital and events company that helps clients do things differently, during the pandemic.
+Adam founded an independent public affairs, communications, digital, and events company that helps clients do Different.™ during the global pandemic.

-Influenced by his time in Norfolk and playing on an old FT ad campaign, dD.'s first advertisement boldly stated that: 'We live in different times.
-It's time to do Different.'
+Drawing inspiration from his time in Norfolk and a memorable Financial Times campaign, dD.'s first ad boldly proclaimed: "We live in different times.
+It's time to do Different."

-He has a degree in politics from the University of East Anglia and has donated to its alumni fund for the past eight years.
+A graduate in politics from the University of East Anglia, Norwich, he has been a consistent supporter of UEA's 'Difference Campaign' for the past eight years.

-Born and bred in Yorkshire, Adam now lives with his long-suffering partner and their 18-month-old Labrador in South London, where he authors a community newsletter.
+Though a proud Yorkshire native, Adam now resides in South London with his long-suffering partner and their two-year-old Labrador, where he authors a community newsletter.

-Last year, he featured as part of dD.'s seasonal message, woofing: 'Have a holly, jolly Christmas; It's the best time of the year.'
+Last year, Albie made an appearance in dD.'s seasonal message, barking out: 'Have a holly, jolly Christmas; It's the best time of the year.'

 "Adam and I collaborated for a six-year tenure while at DTCC.
 During this time, he held responsibility for various business lines and co-managed our consultancies in New York, London, Singapore, and Sydney.
 I greatly admired Adam's working style, as it consistently generated favorable press coverage for my product line and related subjects in our target media.
 Today, we are once again teaming up as I introduce SSImple to the market."

 "Adam proactively volunteered to relaunch Tories in Comms and has made an enormous impact.
-He is responsible for its 1,400-strong membership, liaising with industry and circa 60 parliamentary patrons, its content (website, newsletter and social) and successful event programme (Home and Levelling-Up Secretaries, Party Chairman, and former Directors of Communications).
-Well done, thank you and best wishes, Adam."
+He is responsible for its 1,500-strong membership, liaising with industry and circa 60 parliamentary patrons, its content (website, newsletter and social), and successful event programme (Home and Levelling-Up Secretaries, Party Chairman, and former Directors of Communications).
+Well done, thank you, and best wishes, Adam."

 "Adam was my go-to person at The Depository Trust & Clearing Corporation (DTCC), one of the largest employers in the constituency and in North Wales, and he helped out during the general election.
 He is extremely reliable, and he continues to offer sound advice about local communications and more.
 I will be keeping an eye on how things progress and suspect this new offering will be very well-received – congratulations on making the bold move."